-In fact, if you don’t have an IRA, you may be missing out.
+In fact, if you don’t have one, you may be missing out.

-Here are four reasons you should have an Individual Retirement Arrangement.
+Here are four reasons you should have an IRA.

-1. IRA contributions can be made anytime, but the sooner, the better
+1. Contributions can be made anytime – but the sooner, the better.

 Personal finance experts often talk about the “time value” of money – how investing earlier in life will generally do you more good than trying to catch up later.